SumiSastri/chat-app/README.md

 4. [npm install request-promise -S][npm install request] (sets up back end API to get methods of request-promise from ES-6)
 5. [npm install cors] enables cross-origin-resource-sharing, prevents resource blocking
 6. [npm install dotenv] enables saving of passwords, files with keys for access

+### Front-end libraries

+1. [npx create-react-app]
+2. [npm install tachyons -s] (installs tachyons) A CSS tool-kit for rapid styling (tachy is the Greek word for rapid!)
+They are responsive based on mobile-first design, with low-specificity that can be overwritten and excellent documentation [http://tachyons.io/docs/] to experiment with - ideal for quick mock-ups and M
+3. [npm install --save react-tilt] animation in React.js

 ### Connect back-end and front-end